 "What good is it, my brothers, if a man claims to have faith but has no deeds?
 Can such faith save him?"(Jam.
 2:14).Though Charles Stanley's gospel connected to eternal security would answer in the affirmative, the answer "No" is clearly implied to James' question regarding saving faith.
 Again, from this verse we see that a true, living, saving faith will have good works attached to it!
 This is fact, even though we are not saved by our own good works (Eph.
 2:8, 9; Titus 3:5).
 We are saved by our faith, which must be in the Lord Jesus (Lk.7:50; Acts 10:43; 20:21; 26:20b; etc.).

-The True Grace of God Is Described In Titus 2:12
+The True Grace of God In Titus 2:12

 Since we are saved by grace and not by our own good works (Eph.
 2:8, 9), as already mentioned, it is imperative to find out what grace is.
 Perhaps the true, Biblical grace of God is most concisely given in Titus 2:12: